niklasp/ink-docs/versioned_docs/version-v6/background/ink-vs-solidity.md

 ![Solidity Title Picture](/img/title/solidity.svg)

+TODO re-read in particular because of our migration to RISC-V

 # ink! vs. Solidity

 The following table gives a brief comparison of features between ink! and Solidity: